 And now, in Part 2, I’m going to reveal exactly what happened to Jason’s internal biology over the past 30 days.
 Enjoy, and leave your questions, comments and feedback below the article!

-Finally, if you'd like to run your own 30 Days No Alcohol Experiment then you'll be pleased to know that WellnessFX has arranged a 15% discount on two Baseline blood testing packages (exactly what Jason got), along with a download of a free copy of my REV Yourself ebook.
-That's a huge value, and at checkout, you can even include a 20-minute nutritionist consultation for personalized recommendations you can implement immediately.
-Click here to get this enormously discounted blood testing package now.
+Finally, if you’d like to run your own 30 Days No Alcohol Experiment, you can order your two Baseline blood testing packages (exactly what Jason got) from WellnessFX here.
+And at checkout, you can even include a 20-minute nutritionist consultation for personalized recommendations you can implement immediately.
+Click here to get this blood testing package now.

 I knew these results weren’t going to be a yawner when I saw this Facebook post from Jason Sissel on December 23, exactly 30 days after he quit his daily alcohol intake: